Annotation Configuration

 Using the @EnumValue

-annotation allows flexible control over how enum types are stored in the database, making the data more compact and easier to handle.
-Additionally, it simplifies the conversion process when reading enum values from the database, as MyBatis-Plus will automatically convert the database value into the corresponding enum instance based on the @EnumValue
+annotation gives you flexible control over how enum types are stored in the database, making the data more compact and easier to handle.
+It also simplifies the conversion process when reading enum values from the database, as MyBatis-Plus automatically converts the stored value back into the corresponding enum instance based on the @EnumValue

 configuration.